AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 ### Relevance bands {#audience-index-relevance-bands}

-To enable easy comparison across different audiences and campaigns, Collaboration translates the raw index scores into relevance bands (very low to very high).
+To enable easy comparison across different audiences and campaigns, Collaboration translates the index scores into relevance bands (very low to very high).
 This allows you to quickly assess the strength of the relationship between your audience and your collaborator's audience.

 | Index Score (i) | Relevance Band | Description |
 |---------|----------|-----------|